shw700/latrace-plus/README.md

 For example: void ERR_load_crypto_strings!(void);
 results in the suppression of the expansion of all subroutines called internally by the ERR_load_crypto_strings() function.

+Other new options:

+latrace -x s		Display library names in short format (without absolute path prefix) latrace -x c		Display subroutine calls with ANSI color (indentation must also be enabled)